sveltejs/cli/CONTRIBUTING.md

 pnpm test --project core # addons / create / migrate / etc.
 ```

 To run a individual test. `cd` into the package.
-Run the local `test` script to that package, with a path arg to the individual peice you want tested.
+Run the local `test` script to that package, with a path arg to the individual piece you want tested.
 Eg:
 ```bash
 pnpm test [path-to-test]
 ```